rhit-swartwba/ComputerProcessor/README.md

 The processor was designed to run Euclids algorithm to find the greatest common divisor (GCD) of two numbers.
 Using our instruction set, we wrote assembly for Euclid's algorithm and ran it using Quartus and ModelSim.
 We also created an assembler that could take pseudoinstruction tempates so pseudoinstructions could be written in the code.

-My focus in the processor creation was designing and implementing the ALU, ALUControl, ImmediateGenerator,
+My focus in the processor creation was designing and implementing the ALU, ALUControl, and ImmediateGenerator.
+I created an integration test for these components, as well as individual tests to confirm the components functioned correctly.
+I also wrote the assembly code for RelPrime, and was the primary debugger when implementing the entire processor together.
+I coded the with pseudoinstruction by myself as well, which was vital to our testing purposes.